SuperFullStack/WebRTC/README.md

 # Realtime communication with WebRTC

-This code has the resources you need for the codelab [Realtime communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0).

-This is a work in progress.
-If you find a mistake or have a suggestion, please [file an issue](https://github.com/googlecodelabs/webrtc-web/issues).
-Thanks!

 ## What you'll learn
 * Get video from your webcam
 * Stream video with RTCPeerConnection